microsoft/hi-ml/docs/CONTRIBUTING.md

 ## Correct Sphinx Documentation

+We suggest using a VSCode extension for auto-generating documentation templates, for example `njpwerner.autodocstring`.
+This extension is already pre-configured in VSCode's workspace settings file.

 Common mistakes when writing docstrings:

 * There must be a separating line between a function description and the documentation for its parameters.